-The experts advise that when you want to look for these legendary snakes, you should look for round entrances in the heavy snow, which will have a characteristic yellow border and a faint odor of a sulfur.
+The experts advise that when you want to look for these legendary snakes, you should look for round entrances in the heavy snow, which will have a characteristic yellow border and a faint odor of sulfur.
 You can look for trails in the snow leading to the round entrance to the snow burrow beneath.

 Many skiers have, of late, complained about coming across the almost invisible snow snakes during their snowboarding and skiing trips.

 The white snake usually has a typical red stripe on the back side along and gives a fatal bite.
 Those who travel often in snow must carry a silver flask of brandy which acts as a strong anti-venom agent against the deadly bites.
 Take one shot of brandy for each bite.